mazhar666/RTL-Template/README.md

 # RTL-Template

-I made this template to improve my skills in Bootstrap
+An Arabic Template that was made to improve and exercise on my skills in Bootstrap, HTML and CSS.